-4.2.6 Three Key Considerations.
+4.3.6 Three Key Considerations.
 The importance of airborne and Space-based ISR in the detection of emplaced devices is clearly apparent, as is the need for readily-applied MoE in better understanding the totality of its overall contribution.
-However, three further factors influence the success of A&S capability in device detection, and should be kept in mind when considering its operational employment.
+However, three further factors influence the success of A&S capability in detecting IEDs, and should be kept in mind when considering its operational employment.
 These are: Timeliness; Persistence; and Training.

-4.2.6.1 Timeliness.
+4.3.6.1 Timeliness.
 The limitations on A&S capability in its ability to successfully detect emplaced IEDs are partly a consequence of the time elapsing between a potential IED being detected and appropriate action being taken to follow it up, whether to neutralise or mitigate the threat, or to exploit the find.
-The possibility exists that there will be sufficient time for the emplacer to remove and relocate the device detected, effectively eradicating all potential advantages - both practically and in terms of E&T benefit - of its original detection.
-The processes through which airborne or Spacebased ISR detects a potential IED, and through which that find is investigated, therefore need to be as swift as possible, with those personnel required to use these processes having a clear understanding of their contribution to overall success.
+The possibility exists that there will be sufficient time for the emplacer to remove and relocate the device detected, effectively eradicating all potential advantages - both practically and in terms of prepare the force E&T benefit - of its original detection.
+The processes through which airborne or Space-based ISR detects a potential IED, and through which that find is investigated, therefore need to be as swift as possible, with those personnel required to use these processes having a clear understanding of their contribution to overall success.

-4.2.6.2 Persistence.
-The ability of ISR capability to detect the emplaced device (as well as the various 'nodes' within an IED network) is usually improved when persistent ISR can be brought to bear.
-By employing persistent ISR, cleared areas, LoCs and so on can be held over time, allowing ground units to pass over them without the risk of that area having been 're-seeded' with IEDs.
-This can serve the interests of convoy moves as well as dismounted patrols and other activities aimed at engagement with local communities and, although the tactical-level 'ownership' of key assets - including small UAVs - may appear to serve the interests of persistence, the fullest exploitation of persistence may in fact be more reliant on better integration and ISR data-sharing than on who owns the platform.
+4.3.6.2 Persistence.
+The ability of ISR to detect the emplaced device (as well as the wide variety of nodes within networks) is usually improved when persistent ISR can be brought to bear.
+By employing persistent ISR, IED hot-spots, cleared areas, LoCs and so on can be held over time, allowing ground units to pass over them without the risk of that area having been reseeded with IEDs; it is worth bearing in mind that it may take as little as 30 minutes or less to plant an IED.

+Persistence can serve the interests of convoy moves as well as dismounted patrols and other activities aimed at engagement with local communities and, although the tactical-level 'ownership' of key assets - including small UASs - may appear to serve the interests of persistent surveillance, its fullest exploitation could in fact be more reliant on better integration and ISR data-sharing than on who actually 'owns' the platform.

-4.2.6.3 Training.
-The role of A&S capability to detect and defeat IEDs highlights the importance of relevant E&T, itself one of the three concurrent C-IED strategies identified in NATO doctrine.
+4.3.6.3 Training.
+The role of A&S capability to defeat the device highlights the importance of relevant E&T as a key supporting measure of the prepare the force pillar.
 The fullest exploitation of ISR assets to detect emplaced IEDs requires that all those with a stake in the process, whether planners, attack aircraft aircrew, imagery analysts, information managers, communications specialists or others, are given the E&T relevant to their specific role and the contribution that it makes to the overall effort.
-Given the inherently Joint nature of C-IED operations, E&T also needs to impart an understanding of the contribution made by the other components to the overall success of the NTISR provided.
+Given the inherently Joint nature of C-IED operations, E&T also needs to impart an understanding of the contribution made by the other components to the overall success of the NTISR provided, also emphasising inter-agency and multinational integration and mutual understanding of the NATO C-IED approach.
 This is discussed further in Chapter V.

-4.2.7 Neutralising and Mitigating the Effects of IEDs.
+4.3.7 Neutralising and Mitigating the Effects of IEDs.

 As well as the use of ISR to detect emplaced devices, A&S Power offers a number of other capabilities that can be employed in a C-IED role, specifically to neutralise and mitigate their effects, whether or not detected using A&S assets.
 These are considered in the following paragraphs.
-One of these capabilities - Air Mobility - can also be used to exploit IEDs once detected and neutralised.
+One of these capabilities - Air Mobility - can also be used to exploit IED events.